luyandamncube/VIM-Simple-header/README.md

 - .h
 - .sh
 - .py
+- .HTML

 ## Usage
-1) Edit the lmncube_header.txt & lmncube_header2.txt and lmncube_header2.txt files with your name and github (don't change anything else)
+1) Edit the lmncube_header#.txt files with your name and github (don't change anything else)
-2) Save the .vimrc, lmncube_header.txt & the lmncube_header2.txt in your home directory.
+2) Save the .vimrc, lmncube_header#.txt files in your home directory.
 On Linux/Ubuntu this would be `/home/your_user_name`
 3) Create your file using one of the supported extentions
 4) Enjoy!